-All motorhomes are equipped with Combustion Modified High Resilient (CMHR) foam cushions and sprung mattresses and fire retardent fabric.
+All motorhomes are equipped with polyurethane (PU) foam which are combustion modified foam cushions, foam mattresses and fire retardent fabric.
 All furnishings and fabrics used by Elddis comply with the Furniture and Furnishings (Fire Safety) Regulations.
 In addition all upholstery is made of fire retardant fabric.